Fat Pirate Casino

 The Verification Loop Scam

 Multiple users report that KYC (Know Your Customer) verification was only requested after winning, not during registration.
-This is illegal under responsible gambling frameworks.
+This is illegal under responsible gambling frameworks and represents a deliberate delay tactic.

 Users report submitting:

-Only to be told documents are “unclear” or “require additional verification” with no specific guidance.
+Only to be told documents are “unclear” or “require additional verification” with no specific guidance on what’s actually wrong.
 One user submitted the same documents six times over three weeks.
-The withdrawal was eventually cancelled due to “account verification failure,” and winnings were voided.
+The withdrawal was eventually cancelled due to “account verification failure,” and winnings were voided entirely.

 Reputation Verdict: Classic scam pattern.
 Systematic withdrawal obstruction across multiple victim reports spanning months.
-No evidence of resolution.
+No evidence of legitimate resolution.
+For operators with verified withdrawal integrity, MrQ Casino sister sites process cashouts within documented timeframes under UKGC oversight.

 MethodAdvertised TimeReal Player ExperienceVerification Required?